CORPORATE KEYNOTE SERIES

 Abstract: As technology and electronics permeate most aspects of our lives today, many people have increased access to an electronic device that has the capability to perform some prediction or reach a decision, either on the device itself or in the cloud.
 We would be surprised to know how many of these decisions are reached by applying some form of artificial neural network that has replaced some classical statistical algorithm.
 State of the art neural networks have managed to surpass human capabilities in their task, and the best products apply these to stay competitive.
 This talk will discuss how neural networks have been replacing many classical and statistical algorithms from pattern recognition to image processing, and can be found applied to many and least likely applications.
 It will also discuss some current industry challenges on implementation, training and deployment of neural networks, current solutions, and research opportunities to overcome these challenges.

 • Conference Proceedings will be submitted for publication at IEEE Xplore Digital Library

-• Best Paper Award will be given for each tracks
+• Best Paper Award will be given for each track

-• There will be Corporate Exhibitions and Product Display on 7th and 8th January of 2019.
+• There will be Corporate Exhibitions and Product Display for the last two days of the conference.